 For the last ten minutes, the facilitator may recap the overarching themes of that day's discussion.
 She may also take this opportunity to hand out or mention resources related to the discussion such as other groups, organizations or recommended reading.
 Some groups end each session with a ritual such as a phrase like "let the healing continue" or something more physical, like a group hug.

-Closed Group Session Structure
+Closed Group Session Grief Support Curriculum for Adults

 In a closed group, participants receive more information and resources in the form of presentations during each session.
 The group follows a specific theme and curriculum tailored to fit the needs of participants.
 Most elements are the same as an open group, however, the major difference is the bulk of time in a closed group session will be spent watching presentations rather than having an open discussion.